EBZebra/docs/edge/source/guide/datawedge.md

 5. In DataWedge, **create a new Enterprise Browser profile**
 6. **Enable Barcode Input and Keystroke Output** in the new profile

 > **NOTE**: When the profiles above are enabled in DataWedge, Enterprise Browser Barcode 4.x and Scanner 2.x APIs will no longer function; the scanning hardware will be locked by DataWedge.
-To return control to EB, disable the DataWedge and Enterprise Browser profiles in the DataWedge app, set the usedwforscanning tag value to 0 and restart the EB app.
+To return control to EB, disable the DataWedge and Enterprise Browser profiles in the DataWedge app, set the usedwforscanning tag value to 0 (see below) and restart the EB app.

 ####Setting 2: DataWedge Tag
-Enterprise Browser 1.4 and higher addresses the EMDK issue with a new tag in the `Config.xml` file called `useDWforScanning`.
-A tag value of 1 forces scanning through DataWedge; a value of 0 (the default) will disable DataWedge scanning and revert to Enterprise Browser APIs on devices with EMDK installed.
-Please refer to [DataWedge tag section](../guide/configreference?useDWforScanning) of this Config.xml Reference for more information.
+Enterprise Browser 1.4 and higher addresses the EMDK issue with a new tag in the `Config.xml` file called `useDWforScanning`. **A tag value of 1 forces scanning through DataWedge**; a value of 0 (the default) will disable DataWedge scanning and revert to Enterprise Browser APIs on devices with EMDK installed.
+For more information, please refer to the [DataWedge tag section](../guide/configreference?usedwforscanning) of the Config.xml Reference.

 ##Barcode Scanning Options

 ###Barcode API
 The [Barcode API](../api/barcode) is the recommended means of performing barcode scans with Enterprise Browser apps.
 Enterprise Browser also provides the Scanner API, which provides backward compatibility with PocketBrowser and RhoElements apps.
+Please refer to those products for more information about the Scanner API.

 * API: Barcode